qouteall/qouteall-blog/Cognitive-biases.md

 ### Recency bias

-Overemphasizing recent events and performance, while ignoring long-term trends, causing overreaction.
+Overemphasizing recent events, while ignoring long-term trends.

 People tend to
 - **overestimate the short-term effect of a recent event**, and